High-altitude balloon: ARHAB program

 Amateur radio high-altitude ballooning (ARHAB) is the application of analog and digital amateur radio to weather balloons and was the name suggested by Ralph Wallio (amateur radio callsign W0RPK) for this hobby.
-Often referred to as "The Poorman's Space Program", ARHAB allows amateurs to design functioning models of spacecraft and launch them into a space-like environment.
+Often referred to as "The Poor Man's Space Program", ARHAB allows amateurs to design functioning models of spacecraft and launch them into a space-like environment.
 Bill Brown (amateur radio callsign WB8ELK) is considered to have begun the modern ARHAB movement with his first launch of a balloon carrying an amateur radio transmitter on 15 August 1987.

 An ARHAB flight consists of a balloon, a recovery parachute, and a payload of one or more packages.
 The payload normally contains an amateur radio transmitter that permits tracking of the flight to its landing for recovery.
 Most flights use an Automatic Packet Reporting System (APRS) tracker which gets its position from a Global Positioning System (GPS) receiver and converts it to a digital radio transmission.
 Other flights may use an analog beacon and are tracked using radio direction finding techniques.
-Long duration flights frequently must use high frequency custom-built transmitters and slow data protocols such as radioteletype (RTTY), Hellschreiber, Morse code and PSK31, to transmit data over great distances using little battery power.
+Long duration flights frequently must use high frequency custom-built transmitters and slow data protocols such as radioteletype (RTTY), Hellschreiber, Morse code, and PSK31, to transmit data over great distances using little battery power.
 The use of amateur radio transmitters on an ARHAB flight requires an amateur radio license, but non-amateur radio transmitters are possible to use without a license.

 In addition to the tracking equipment, other payload components may include sensors, data loggers, cameras, amateur television (ATV) transmitters or other scientific instruments.
 Some ARHAB flights carry a simplified payload package called BalloonSat.

 A typical ARHAB flight uses a standard latex weather balloon, lasts around 2–3 hours, and reaches 25–35 km in altitude.
 Experiments with zero-pressure balloons, superpressure balloons, and valved latex balloons have extended flight times to more than 24 hours.
 A zero-pressure flight by the Spirit of Knoxville Balloon Program in March 2008 lasted over 40 hours and landed off the coast of Ireland, over 5400 km from its launch point.
 On December 11, 2011, the California Near Space Project flight number CNSP-11 with the call sign K6RPT-11 launched a record-breaking flight traveling 6,236 mi from San Jose, California, to a splashdown in the Mediterranean Sea.
 The flight lasted 57 hours and 2 minutes.
 It became the first successful U.S. transcontinental and the first successful transatlantic amateur radio high-altitude balloon.
 Since that time, a number of flights have circumnavigated the Earth using superpressure plastic film balloons.

 Each year in the United States, the Great Plains Super Launch (GPSL) hosts a large gathering of ARHAB groups.